Welsh orthography: Non-native letters in Welsh

-The letter ⟨j⟩ was only recently accepted into Welsh orthography: for use in words borrowed from English which retain the //dʒ// sound, even when it was not originally spelled ⟨j⟩ in English, as in garej ("garage"), jiráff ("giraffe"), and ffrij ("fridge").
-Older borrowings of English words containing //dʒ// resulted in the sound being pronounced and spelled in various other ways, resulting in occasional doublets such as Siapan and Japan ("Japan").
+The letter ⟨j⟩ has only recently entered into Welsh orthography, but is still debated: for newly borrowed words from English which retain the //dʒ// sound, even when it was not originally spelled ⟨j⟩ in English, as in garej ("garage"), jiráff ("giraffe"), and ffrij ("fridge"), although often these words have Welsh equivalences or are spelt without ⟨j⟩ such as modurdy ("garage"), siráff ("giraffe"), and oergell ("fridge").
+Older borrowings of English words containing //dʒ// resulted in the sound being pronounced and spelled in various other ways, most commonly approximated by ⟨si⟩ with the //ʃ// sound as in Siapan ("Japan"), and siaced ("jacket").
 (Note: While the International Rugby Club uses the term "Siapan" in Welsh, sources such as Yr Atlas Cymraeg Newydd and the Welsh Wikipedia use the term "Japan".)

 The letters ⟨k, q, v, x, z⟩ are not part of the Welsh Alphabet.
 However, these letters are used in foreign proper names and their derivatives: Kantaidd, Zwinglïaidd.
-They are also sometimes used in technical and other specialized terms, like kilogram, queer, volt and zero, but in all cases can be, and often are, nativised: cilogram, cwiar, folt and sero.
+They are also sometimes used in technical and other specialized terms, like kilogram, queer, volt, taxi, and zero, but in all cases can be, and often are, nativised: cilogram, cwiar, folt, tacsi and sero.